digital-fabric/papercraft/README.md

 Papercraft::HTML.kramdown_options[:auto_ids] = false
 ```

-## Documentation
+## API Reference

-The complete documentation for this library can be found
+The API reference for this library can be found
 [here](https://www.rubydoc.info/gems/papercraft).